-Mr Lim is currently the Executive Chairman of APS Asset Management Pte Ltd. He is also a Senior Advisor to the Swire Group, a Hong Kong-based industrial conglomerate and a Director of several companies including GIC Private Limited, Insurance Australia Group Limited, Swire Properties Limited and Raffles Medical Group Limited.
-He is an Adjunct Professor of the Lee Kuan Yew School of Public Policy, National University of Singapore as well as the Nanyang Centre for Public Administration, Nanyang Technological University.
+Mr Lim is currently the Executive Chairman of APS Asset Management Pte Ltd. He is also a Senior Advisor to the Swire Group, a Hong Kong-based industrial conglomerate and a Director of several companies including GIC Private Limited, Swire Properties Limited and Raffles Medical Group Limited.
+He is an Adjunct Professor of the Lee Kuan Yew School of Public Policy, National University of Singapore and the Nanyang Centre of Public Administration, Nanyang Technological University.
+In the preceding 3-year period, he was a Director of Insurance Australia Group Limited until he stepped down in February 2017.